07 Dec The Best Chocolates to try in Paris (and at home)

 France is one of the best countries in the world for chocolate!
 Not only we, French people, are very fond of chocolate in all its forms, but we also have amazing French chocolatiers.
 Therefore, Paris is full of chocolate shops!
 As a Parisian foodie and a chocolate addict myself, I went on a hunt to find the best chocolate makers in town!
 That’s why I am now pleased to share with you the list of the Best Chocolates in Paris!
 If you are a chocolate lover, you will devour this article!

 You will find here the most talented chocolatiers in Paris.
 For each of them I will share their story, why their chocolates are so good and their specialties.
-I am also telling you where to find their chocolates shop in Paris, as you might want to treat yourself or make someone happy with a chocolate box 🙂 .
+I am also telling you where to find their chocolates shops in Paris, as you might want to treat yourself or make someone happy with a chocolate box 🙂 .
 And just in case you cannot travel to Paris this year, I am giving you their delivery locations!

 Enjoy Paris’ best chocolates!

 Jacques Genin is a French Chef and chocolate maker.
 He discovered a passion for chocolate in 1992 and created his own chocolate laboratory in Paris in 1996.
 He is one of the rare chocolatiers to create his chocolates directly from cocoa beans, not using any intermediary.
 Therefore, he gave himself the title of “fondeur en chocolat” (“chocolate melter” in English).
 For 12 years he offered his creations only to palaces and starred restaurants.
 But in 2008 Jacques Genin finally opened a boutique to the public, to the greatest pleasure of the chocolate connoisseurs!

 Recently his daughter Jade, former lawyer, joined him in the chocolate adventure.
 Equally passionate, she already appears as the worthy successor of her talented father!